Karim-53/pdll/README.md

 Scores will be stored in `./results/tmp/` directory.

 ### Experiment
 We use 99 datasets from the OpenML repository.
 We compare the performance of the PDC algorithm with 7 base learners.
-We use the F1 score as a metric.
+We use the macro F1 score as a metric.
 The search space is inspired from TPOT a state-of-the-art library in optimizing Sklearn pipelines

 <details>